 - Trust between the remote team members

 The company is responsible to communicate its core values and objectives clearly and concisely to the remote team.
-It must convey the faith and trust in its employees in achieving the objectives.
+It must convey faith and trust in its employees in achieving the objectives.
 This generates confidence and positivity among the remote employees in striving to attain the expected results.

-A leader of a team is equally responsible for building and maintaining trust in remote teams.
+A leader of a team is equally responsible for building and maintaining trust remote teams.
 He must ensure a feeling of acceptance and mutual respect is prevalent within the team.
 On one hand, he is responsible for tracking and monitoring the progress of the team through strict controls and deadlines.

-A trust-based remote workplace rates high in employee satisfaction, a direct impact on the quality and efficiency of work
+Important Fact: A trust-based remote workplace rates high in employee satisfaction, a direct impact on the quality and efficiency of work

 To build trust in the remote workplace, it is essential to recruit a trustworthy candidate.
 The main reason behind this need is the inability to check in-person the performance and sincerity of the employees.
 It is advisable to judge the candidates from the recruiting stage itself to avoid any surprises in the future.

 Over and above it becomes easy for the companies to build a trust-based remote workplace easily without any major disappointments.
 The key principles that can guide you in recruiting a trustworthy candidate for remote working:

-- A candidate will follow the schedules, deadlines and work hours if the interview is attained as per the stipulated date and time.
+- A candidate will follow the schedules, deadlines, and work hours if the interview is attained as per the stipulated date and time.
 You can rely on the candidate’s sincerity and punctuality even when the person is operating from a different location.